DepressionCenter/MDEN/SleepDataAutomation/README.md

 ## Quick Start Guide
++ Download the Excel-PowerQuery directory
++ Save your Fitbit, sleep markers, and sleep override files to the CSV directory
++ Open CleanSleepData.xlsx, adjust the parameters in Power Query, and refresh all data
++ To use sms-to-email sleep markers, import the Power Automate zip file into your Power Automate environment, adjust the mailbox name and output location for OneDrive, and create the needed directories in the mailbox

+## Documentation
+Most documentation is available at the Eisenberg Family Depression Center's [Knowledge Base](https://teamdynamix.umich.edu/TDClient/210/DepressionCenter/Home/).

+### Detailed Setup
 + Download the Excel-PowerQuery directory.
 + Login to Fitabase, and create a "merged" export that includes 30-second sleep stages and 5-minute HRV.
 Be sure to click the "merge" checkbox so all participants are included in one file per measure.
 + Download and unzip the export, and place the two CSV files in the Excel-PowerQuery\CSV sub-directory.
 + Open CleanSleepData.xlsx in Excel.
 Alternatively, load CleanSleepData-PowerQuery.odc in PowerBI Desktop.
 + In Excel, right-click on the data table and select Table -> Edit Query to open Power Query.
 + Find the CSV-Directory parameter and enter your local path to the CSV sub-directory.
++ Adjust the other optional parameters for automatically adjusting times based on sleep diary entries, how to identify main sleep vs naps, etc.
 + Click Refresh Preview.
 If there are no errors, click File -> Save and Load.
 + In Excel, under the Data ribbon, click Refresh All.
 + The data table will now have a row for every participant, per day, with measures such as sleep start/end times, sleep duration, and average RMMSD / HF / LF.